Signed in as:

 filler@godaddy.com

 The bright red smear on the wall was so subtle that if viewed from a certain angle, it could be interpreted as merely a reflection of the crisp light on the pristine white walls.
-Or it could be seen as some prism effect of the lighting in the subterranean Tube.
+Or it could be mistaken for a calming mood light for the subterranean Tube.

 Out of place in the immaculate, almost sterile tunnel, I couldn’t stop staring at it, couldn’t stop thinking about the questions that burned into my brain, similar to the blood and tissue embedded into the wall.
 Preliminary test showed the material was human.